 We also have to remember that IEEE-754 also holds special values such as NaN, Infiinty and so on.
 So we also have to check for those special values, and we do that by checking the exponent.
 If the exponent is decimal 255 for REAL, the number is not valid.

 Easiest is the start with the sign, multiply with the fraction part and then multiply with the exponent part.

 See how I handle the 8 bits for the exponent (0x7f8) and the 23 bits for the fraction (0x007FFFFF)?
 When applying the same logic for FLOAT, the function look like this.

-We can use the same logic as written in the two functions above, but there is no compatible datatype that can store the value properly.
+We can use the same logic as written in the two functions above, but there is no compatible datatype in SQL Server that can store the value properly.